 above really apply.

-Can I run my existing Python programs with mypy?
+Can I use mypy to type check my existing Python code?

 All of my code is still in Python 2.
 What are my options?